 Registering your cat as an emotional support animal is only a few clicks away.
 If you have a mental illness or condition that needs an emotional support animal, you are in excellent hands.
 Start the simple process with USSA today!

 The great news about ESA cats is that anyone with a relevant diagnosis is eligible!
 As long as you have a mental health condition that’s verified by a licensed mental health professional, getting an ESA cat is as easy as providing some information about yourself and your cat.

 Make sure you also speak with a mental health professional to have them approve and write your ESA letter.
 An ESA letter isn’t legitimate unless it’s written by a mental healthcare professional licensed in your state of residence.

 Certain states may have laws about establishing a relationship with a professional before they can write your letter, so be sure to check that out.

 Emotional support cats enjoy certain privileges over other pets.
 Under the FHA, for example, you can have your emotional support cat in buildings that don’t support pets – subject to fair use.

-You have a right to your emotional support regardless of where you are or where you stay.
-All you have to do is register your emotional support cat with USSA.
+You have a right to live with your emotional support regardless of where you are or where you stay.
+All you have to do is get a valid ESA letter.

-There is a myriad of conditions that emotional support animals, and more specifically, cats, can help you to overcome.
+There are a myriad of conditions that emotional support animals, and more specifically, cats, can help you to overcome.
 They can do this by: